tiernap/ansible-raspyAP/README.md

 - Python (apt-get install python)
 - connected to DHCP internet connection (uplink)

 Once deployed, Raspberry pi will function as a wifi AP.
-Change SSID in groupvars/all
+Change SSID in groupvars/all .
+No encryption/security, AP will be open.